WolffTech/coal-bag-plugin/README.md

-# Coal Bag Addon
+# Coal Bag Plugin

 Adds a counter to the coal bag addon.

 ## Description

 The plugin is simple, it adds a counter to the coal bag to tell you how much coal is in the coal bag.
 The counter only updates when you add coal manually into the bag.
-It will not update when coal is added while the bag is opened.
+It will not update when coal is added automatically while the bag is opened.

 This plugin was mostly copied from [Adam's esspouch](https://github.com/Adam-/runelite-plugins/blob/esspouch/src/main/java/info/sigterm/plugins/esspouch/EssPouchPlugin.java) plugin.
 ## Help